-ePortfolios can be customised and personalised into a one-stopshop to demonstrate your skills and experiences to supervisors and managers, colleagues, and potential employers.
-Many employees find their ePortfolio to be a valuable resource when it comes to participating in performance management and development processes, writing job applications and preparing for interviews.
-People who have used ePortfolios report having a greater awareness of their skills, greater confidence in their abilities, and feeling more independent as a learner.
+ePortfolios can be customised and personalised into a one-stop-shop to demonstrate your skills and experiences to teachers, peers and employers.
+Many students find their ePortfolio to be a valuable resource when it comes to writing job applications and preparing for interviews.
+Students who have used ePortfolios report having a greater awareness of their skills, greater confidence in their abilities, and feeling more independent as a learner.

-In the professional context, an ePortfolio can assist you with your personal development by providing a single, organised repository from which you may:
+In the academic context, an ePortfolio can assist you with your personal development by providing a single, organised repository from which you may:

-Develop an holistic overview of your learning/experiences/ development
+Develop an holistic overview of your learning/experiences/ development beyond individual subjects/classes

-- Understand your achievements and experiences in terms of professional attributes and employability skills - Extract evidence to represent your learning and achievements, for example to develop selection criteria responses - Identify skills gaps through review of and reflection on your ePortfolio content - Plan, set and review personal development targets.
+- Understand your learning and experience in terms of graduate attributes and employability skills - Extract evidence to represent your learning and achievements, for example to develop selection criteria responses - Identify skills gaps through review of and reflection on your ePortfolio content - Plan, set and review personal development targets.

 An ePortfolio is not only a product, but more importantly a process, which can help you to better understand not just what you have learned, but how you have learned.
-As you reflect on your experiences to create your ePortfolio, you will also develop important lifelong learning abilities that complement your technical knowledge and skills.
+As you reflect on your learning to create your ePortfolio, you will also develop important lifelong learning abilities that complement your technical knowledge and skills.

 Adapted from JISC.
 (2008).
 Effective practice with e-Portfolios, p.
-7. www.jsc.ac.uk/media/documents/publications/effectivepracticeeportfolios.pdf
+7. www.jisc.ac.uk/media/documents/publications/effectivepracticeeportfolios.pdf

-'It was only when I could write about my experiences that the really great value of the ePortfolio became apparent.
-My confidence in myself as a valuable employee increased dramatically!...
-And when it came to applying for jobs, I could readily draw together evidence from a wide variety of areas to demonstrate my competence...
-I believe that this confidence and maturity was evident in both my written applications and interviews.'
+'It was only when I came to write about my experiences that the really great value of the ePortfolio became apparent.
+My confidence in myself as a valuable future employee increased dramatically!...

+And when it came to applying for jobs.
+I could readily draw together evidence from a wide variety of areas to demonstrate my competence...
+I believe that this confidence and maturity was evident in both my written applications and interviews, and helped me to secure a professional job prior to graduation.'